benjiqq/NuBot/docs/SETUP.md

 ```
 The command above will unlock the NBT wallet for 9999999999 seconds, ~ 300 years.
 That should be enough time for your bot to keep the peg!

-###2) Configure the NuBot
+###2) Prepare NuBot

 *Download and unzip the latest stable build from the [download page](https://bitbucket.org/JordanLeePeershares/nubottrading/downloads).*

+#### Launch NuBot as a service (web GUI)

+If you want to launch the bot via CLI, you can skip this section.

+Double click the provided *NuBot-GUI-launcher.jar* executable or add the -GUI flag to command line arguments.
+A new webservice will be started at your localhost on port 4567.
+You can navigate to http://localhost:4567 from the local machine or properly configure firewall/port-forwarding to access the web-interface from a remote machine or smartphone.

+On startup you will be given the option of selecting an existing *.json* configuration file or start from scratch.
+If you chose the latter, a new empty configuration file will be created in *config/nubot-config.json* and you can setup the bot using the web-interface.
+Remember to save your changes or they will not be effective.
+The next chapter of this tutorial provides a detailed explanation of each launch parameter you can change in the web interface.

+In the web-interface you are presented with a simple dashboard that lets you control the bot (start/stop, change configuration, access documentation).

+#### Launch configuration tutorial

-The bot reads configuration options from one *.json* file.
+The bot reads configuration options from one *.json* file (also when configured via web-interface although it is transparent to the user).
 Below you can find a list of all the available options parameter along a brief description.
 Please make sure you fully understand in which way changing a setting will affect the bot before doing anything that can lead to losses.

 In this tutorial we will use the following grouping :